-Rocky Reach is a run-of-river Project, which means that the average daily inflow is equal to the average daily outflow.
-As a result, the water level is not constant throughout the reservoir, but increases measurably from Rocky Reach dam to Wells dam.
-Chelan PUD is a signatory to the Mid-Columbia Hourly Coordination Agreement, along with Douglas PUD, Public Utility District No. 2 of Grant County (Grant PUD) and the Bonneville Power Administration (BPA).
-Under the terms of this agreement, the five non-federal projects on the Columbia River (Wells, Rocky Reach, Rock Island, Wanapum, and Priest Rapids, hydroelectric project dams), as well as the Grand Coulee and Chief Joseph federal projects, are operated in a coordinated manner to optimize water use through this section of the Columbia River.
-Chelan PUD operates the Project reservoir with a normal maximum headwater elevation of 707 feet NGVD and minimum headwater elevation of 703 feet NGVD.
-Additionally, Chelan PUD has a License requirement to provide for storage space and passage of flood flows when ordered by the U.S. Army Corps of Engineers to an elevation of 710 feet NGVD.
+Rock Island is a run-of-river Project, which means that the average daily inflow is equal to the average daily outflow.
+Chelan PUD is a signatory to the Mid-Columbia Hourly Coordination Agreement, along with Public Utility District No. 1 of Douglas County (Douglas PUD), Public Utility District No. 2 of Grant County (Grant) and the Bonneville Power Administration (BPA).
+Under the terms of this agreement, the five non-federal projects on the Columbia River (Rock Island, Rocky Reach, Priest Rapids, Wanapum and Wells hydroelectric project dams), as well as the Grand Coulee and Chief Joseph federal projects, are operated in a coordinated manner to optimize water use through this stretch of the Columbia River.

-The Project reservoir extends approximately 43 miles upstream from the Rocky Reach Dam to Douglas PUD's Wells Project (FERC No. 2149).
-The Project Boundary encloses the reservoir and the tailrace below the Rocky Reach dam and includes designated recreational sites.
-The Project Boundary is an administrative marker to clearly delineate those lands necessary for operation and maintenance of the project and other project purposes, such as recreation, shoreline control, or protection of environmental resources.
-The Rocky Reach Project Boundary contains approximately 1,500 acres of land.
-Approximately 135 acres within the Project Boundary are owned by federal agencies.
-Chelan PUD owns approximately 724 acres within the Project Boundary and has flowage easements for the remainder of the lands.
+The Project Boundary encloses the reservoir and the tailrace below the Rock Island dam as well as the designated recreational sites.
+Just under ten acres of lands within the Project Boundary are under federal management and/or ownership.
+Chelan PUD owns approximately 750 acres and has flowage easements for the remainder of the lands.
 There are no tribal lands within the Project Boundary.
-All Project facilities including the dam, the powerhouse, the reservoir, fish passage and rearing facilities, and the seven Project recreation facilities, are located within the Project Boundary.
+All Project facilities including the dam, the powerhouse, the reservoir, fish facilities, and four parks, are located within the Project Boundary.